gtortone/Minty/README.md

 - no more config files for "official" ITV titles
 - new navigation keys for UI ROM
 - new color schema for UI ROM
+- support for long filenames (up to 255 chars)
 - SD support

 ## Getting started